PoisotLab/ms_metaweb_transfer/README.md

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian, Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
-TP, TS, DC, and LP received funding from the Canadian Institue for Ecology & Evolution.
+TP, TS, DC, and LP received funding from the Canadian Institute for Ecology & Evolution.
 FB is funded by the Institute for Data Valorization (IVADO).
 TS, SB, and TP are funded by a donation from the Courtois Foundation.
 CB was awarded a Mitacs Elevate Fellowship no. IT12391, in partnership with fRI Research, and also